Adjuvo/SenseGlove-Unity/README.md

 1. Download / clone the latest version of the SenseGlove SDK.
 2. Import the unitypackage into your Unity project.
-3. Ensure your Sense Glove is connected to and recognized by your computer.
+3. Ensure your SenseGlove is connected to and recognized by your computer.
-4. Open the diagnostics scene in the examples folder and press play.
+4. Open the 00_HardWareDiagnostics scene in the Examples folder and press play.
 You should now see a virtual hand and glove moving.
-5. Verify that the glove model's movement matches that of its real-life counterpart.
+5. Verify that the glove model's movement matches that of its real-life counterpart, and test out some of the haptic functions.
 If it moves correctly, you're all set to go!
 If not, please contact the Sense Glove team.

 ## Before you build